phpMagpie/udacity-fsnd-project1/README.md

 Creator: [phpMagpie](https://github.com/phpMagpie)

 ## Table of contents
+ 1. Quick Start
- 1. Installation
+ 2. Installation
- 2. Basic Functionality
+ 3. Basic Functionality
- 2. Enhancements
+ 4. Enhancements
- 3. Credits and Copyright
+ 5. Credits and Copyright

+## Quick Start
+Open the fresh_tomatoes.html file in the root of this repo to view the output of the program

 ## Installation
  1. Make sure you have [Python](https://www.python.org/downloads/) installed on your computer.
 I developed this using Python 2.7.13